An article by Felix Fischer, Stephan Kaufmann and Sebastian Hartmann, October 2019 (updated version)

 How well Professional Services Firms (in the following PSFs) will be able to continue to “score”, will depend on the degree of resilience within their revenue structure and their ability to grow and occupy new market space amidst a recession.
 In order to identify the parts of the business which need to be scaled down, “maintained” or where the firm can even realize new growth potential, PSFs must look at their solution portfolio from various angles.

-The following paragraphs highlight three possible angles how PSFs can set their game plan in anticipation of a recession – namely client portfolio exposure, solution maturity and business model versatility.
+The following paragraphs highlight three possible angles how PSFs can set their game plan in anticipation of a recession – namely client portfolio diversification, solution portfolio versatility and business model resilience.

 #1 Recession Exposure through the Client Portfolio